HumeAI/hume-api-examples/evi/next-js/evi-next-js-function-calling/README.md

     pnpm install
     ```

-3. Set up your API keys:
+3. Set up your API key and Secret key:

-  * Visit the [API keys page](https://platform.hume.ai/settings/keys) on the Hume Platform to retrieve your API key.
-See our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).
+    In order to make an authenticated connection we will first need to generate an access token.
+Doing so will require your API key and Secret key.
+These keys can be obtained by logging into the Hume AI Platform and visiting the [API keys page](https://platform.hume.ai/settings/keys).
+For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

-  * Place your `HUME_API_KEY` and `HUME_SECRET_KEY` in a `.env` file at the project root.
-You can copy the `.env.example` file to use as a template:
+    Place your `HUME_API_KEY` and `HUME_SECRET_KEY` in a `.env` file at the root of your project.

     ```shell
-    cp .env.example .env
+    echo "HUME_API_KEY=your_api_key_here" > .env
+    echo "HUME_SECRET_KEY=your_secret_key_here" >> .env
     ```

+    You can copy the `.env.example` file to use as a template.

-4. Add your Configuration ID to the `.env` file.
-This corresponds to the EVI configuration you created earlier that includes your weather tool.
+4. Add your Config ID to the `.env` file.
+This ID is from the EVI configuration you created earlier that includes your weather tool.

+     ```shell
+    echo "NEXT_PUBLIC_HUME_CONFIG_ID=your_config_id_here" >> .env
+    ```

 5. Add the Geocoding API key to the `.env` file.
 You can obtain it for free from [geocode.maps.co](https://geocode.maps.co/).

+     ```shell
+    echo "GEOCODING_API_KEY=your_geocoding_api_key_here" >> .env
+    ```

 6. Run the project:
     ```shell
     pnpm run dev
     ```

     This will start the Next.js development server, and you can access the application at `http://localhost:3000`.

+## Example Conversation

+Here's an example of how you might interact with the EVI to get weather information:

+*User: "What's the weather like in New York City?"*

+*EVI: (Uses the get_current_weather tool to fetch data) "Currently in New York City, it's 72°F (22°C) and partly cloudy.
+The forecast calls for a high of 78°F (26°C) and a low of 65°F (18°C) today."*

 ## License